ImageMagick/MagickCache/README.md

 Others can store content in the cache along side your content.
 However, their content is unavailable to you.
 You cannot get it, delete it, or list it.

-## Magick Cache is not just for Images
+## Magick Cache is not just for images

 In addition to a type of image, you can store the image content in its original form, video, or audio as content type of blob or metadata with a content type of meta: